C3driK/Bash_scripts-basic/0x01-shell_permissions/README.md

-3-new_owner, this script is used to make betty the owner of file-hello The 4-empty script is used to create an empty file 5-execute, this scipt adds the execute permission to the hello file'
+3-new_owner, this script is used to make betty the owner of file-hello The 4-empty script is used to create an empty file 5-execute, this scipt adds the execute permission to the hello file' This script, multiple_permissions,  adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.